Your guide to events in Port Stephens

 Enjoy some great music from the 40s, 50s, and 60s provided by the Westlakes Seniors Swing Band.
 You can tap your feet, swing, dance without having to go out at night on a winter's day.
 Entry fee includes raffles.
 Net proceeds go towards the Raymond Terrace & District Historical Society.
 Inquiries to Laraine 0419 547 682 or Kathy 0431 925 843.

+Second-hand tools and clothes to arthritis cream, candle oils, handicrafts, local produce, art, pottery, plants and cakes.

-August 1-31: Raymond Terrace Library.
+August 1-31: ArtSpace Raymond Terrace Library.
 Time: Open during library hours.
 Cost: Free.

-Artist Henrietta Mooney will exhibit The Finer Detail at ArtSpace Raymond Terrace (within the Raymond Terrace Library) throughout August.
-The Finer Detail showcases the various processes required to create a scientifically accurate work of art.
-As natural history Illustrators, Julie Jackson and Mooney, in this exhibition, aim to communicate to the viewer what lies beneath a beautiful piece of botanical illustration, and convey the science behind the works.
-The exhibition will include examples of flower dissections, Herbarium specimens, drawings from the microscope, as well as finished art works.
+Artist Henrietta Mooney's The Finer Detail exhibition showcases the various processes required to create a scientifically accurate work of art.

 August 13: 116 Adelaide Street, Raymond Terrace.
 Time: 8am-12pm.
 Cost: Free.